-Brand infringement Ads implement ads for fraudulent, low-quality, Non-genuine products or non-existent products and services.
-This may include counterfeit products, campaigns impersonating brands or businesses by referencing or modifying the brand content in the ads, URL, destinations or misrepresenting themselves as the brand or business.
+Brand infringement ads implement ads for fraudulent, low-quality, non-genuine products or non-existent products and services.
+This may include counterfeit products, campaigns impersonating brands or companies by referencing or modifying the brand content in the ads, URL, destinations, or misrepresenting themselves as the brands or businesses.
 Clickbait ads and landing pages like these typically promise premium products at unusually low prices.

 10. Misleading Product Offers

-Misleading Product offers employ ads and landing pages providing products that don’t exist in the market (e.g., miracle cures), Non-genuine products ie; imitation, clones, faux, and fake.
-Clickbait creative in this category may prey on users’ hopes and fears, offering easy solutions for complex problems, products, or services in scant supply.
+Misleading product offers use clickbait ads and landing pages that market products that don’t really exist such as miracle cures or non-genuine products like brand knockoffs.
+Clickbait ads in this category prey on users’ hopes and fears, offering easy solutions for complex problems, products, or services in scant supply.

 How do clickbait scammers make money?